 Additionally, “60 Minutes” bought 31 boxes of laminate flooring from Lumber Liquidators stores in Virginia as well as in Florida, New York, Illinois and Texas.
 CBS sent the boxes to two certified labs for testing.
 According to the report, only one of those boxes met formaldehyde emissions limits.

-At Geoff McDonald & Associates, P.C., we will continue to monitor this situation closely.
+At Geoff McDonald & Associates, P.C., our personal injury lawyers and support staff will continue to monitor this situation closely.
 If you believe that you have suffered harm due to defective laminate flooring, contact us today for a free review of your case.